 Possible solutions

 Place CS within the larger context of hospitality networks, cooperate with other organizations on a structural level (seminars, shared initiatives, etc).
 Get outside experts and expertise that does more than promote the party line.
 Challenge entrenched viewpoints regularly, create a culture of continuous evaluation.
-Stop using NVC.
+Stop using NVC. - They receive unconditional love, acceptance, and attention from the leader.

 I’ll translate a part of a collective participants’ blog (“Doogie”) which I think speaks for itself: